oddballza/oddballza/README.md

 that must be found and a negative control that must not.
 One whose controls misbehave reports BROKEN — never PASS.

+Twenty-five years in network and infrastructure architecture, development and DevSecOps — ISP core routing, secure hybrid infrastructure, CI/CD pipelines and regulated environments.
+This is where the code lives.

 ### Charter — controlled learning & capability platform

 A multi-tenant platform for organisations that must demonstrate their training